 They Say: Because I will always be his child.

 The intent is to help kids understand the depths of God’s unconditional love and acceptance.

 >Related post: 4 simple ways to teach your kids about God

 I was rather surprised when I did this with my middle son and I asked: “does God love you because you are obedient?”
 He said, “yes.” 😩

 I had to do a little damage control because there’s no way I wanted him going to sleep thinking that God loves him because he’s obedient.
 The unfortunate opposite of that thought is that God doesn’t love him when he’s disobedient, which is absolutely not true.
 So we had a little chat about that.

-I have a lovely story for your family that communicates this truth in such a kid-friendly way.
-In “Audrey Bunny” by Angie Smith, a little stuffed bunny spends her whole life trying to cover up a little mark over her heart.
-She covers herself with a towels and blankets when Caroline isn’t looking, deeply ashamed of being different.
+In “Audrey Bunny” by Angie Smith, a stuffed bunny spends her whole life trying to cover up a little mark over her heart.
+She covers herself with towels and blankets when Caroline isn’t looking, deeply ashamed of being different.
 It’s not until the end that this little stuffed bunny realizes that Caroline chose her BECAUSE of the mark on her fur, not in spite of it.

 Prepare to get a little choked up when you read the words Caroline speaks as she nestles Audrey Bunny close to her heart:

 “I chose you Audrey, and I love you more than you could ever know.”

 It’s a beautiful message for both parents and kids.
 There are also some good, kid-friendly and thought-provoking questions at the end, as well as a sweet activity that will help bring the message home for your kids.